ranocha/SummationByPartsOperators.jl/paper.md

 - continuous Galerkin methods
 - discontinuous Galerkin methods

-Since a discrete derivative operator is basically a linear operator, all of these SBP operators implement the basic interface of such linear operators (`AbstractMatrix` in Julia) such as multiplication by vectors and addition of operators.
+Since a discrete derivative operator is a linear operator, all of these SBP operators implement the basic interface of such linear operators (`AbstractMatrix` in Julia) such as multiplication by vectors and addition of operators.
 Finite difference and Fourier operators on periodic domains also